Andy Haworth

-Andrew Alan David Haworth (born 28 November 1988) is an English footballer who last played for Squires Gate.
+Andrew Alan David Haworth (born 28 November 1988) is an English footballer who plays as a winger.

 Haworth progressed through the Blackburn Rovers youth system and made his first team debut in 2008.
 He had loans with Gateshead in 2009, Rochdale in 2010, Oxford United in 2011 and Bradford City in 2012.
 After being released, He joined Scottish First Division side Falkirk in July 2012, before leaving in November 2012.
 He then played for Rochdale, Notts County and Cheltenham Town in the Football League, followed by a series of clubs in non-league.